lupyuen/lupyuen.github.io/src/unicorn3.md

 _What's Unicorn got to do with NuttX?_

 TODO Years Ago: We tried creating a PinePhone Emulator with Unicorn.
-But it kept crashing here...
+But it kept crashing while booting NuttX...

+TODO Years Later: The bug stops here!

 TODO: What's the diff?